-- 1) Side by Side: Canopies are flying next to each other in the same direction, end cell to end cell. - 2) Biplane: Canopies flying in same direction, one in front of the other. - 3) In between: canopies are transitioning between a Biplane and Side by Side. - 4) Downplane: canopies are diving towards the ground. - 5) Partially deployed: both containers are open, one has full deployment and the other has partial deployment.
+- 1. Side by Side: Canopies are flying next to each other in the same direction, end cell to end cell. - 2.
+Biplane: Canopies flying in same direction, one in front of the other. - 3.
+In Between: Canopies are transitioning between a Biplane and Side by Side. - 4.
+Downplane: Canopies are diving towards the ground. - 5.
+Partially deployed: Both containers are open, one has full deployment and the other has partial deployment.

 What should you do?
 The first thing to do is identify the configuration!
 Procedures will differ slightly for each configuration, but all begin with the same common response:

-- Keep the brakes stowed: keep the canopies flying as slow as possible, steer with the rear risers and keep them flying in the same direction to a safe location for landing. - Check for entanglements: is the main deployed through the risers of the reserve?
-If so, you risk a serious problem if you cut away. - Separate and cutaway main: if the main and reserve are not through each other you will be able to conduct a canopy transfer - a) first place your right hand on your cutaway handle, then - b) pulling down on the left rear riser of the left canopy with your left hand you will create a downplane, - c) once the canopies have separated into a down plane cutaway the main (if it happens to be the main canopy let go of the risers!) - Steer both canopies together: if the canopies are entangled, if you are not sure if they are entangled, or you are below 1,500 ft., steer both canopies towards each other using the rear risers (or toggles if released) and keep them touching above you. - Steer towards an obstacle free area and prepare to PLF.
+- Keep the brakes stowed: Keep the canopies flying as slow as possible, steer with the rear risers and keep them flying in the same direction to a safe location for landing. - Check for entanglements: Is the main deployed through the risers of the reserve?
+If so, you risk a serious problem if you cut away.

+- Separate and cutaway main: If the main and reserve are not through each other you will be able to conduct a canopy transfer: - First, place your right hand on your cutaway handle, then; - Pulling down on the left rear riser of the left canopy with your left hand, you will create b) a downplane; - Once the canopies have separated into a downplane, cutaway the main (if it happens to be the main canopy, let go of the risers!). - Steer both canopies together: If the canopies are entangled, if you are not sure if they are entangled, or you are below 1,500 ft., steer both canopies towards each other using the rear risers (or toggles if released) and keep them touching above you. - Steer towards an obstacle free area and prepare to PLF.